CarlFK/veyepar/setup/nodes/pxe/README.txt

 10. hook up empty nodes, pxe boot, select "hands off install" and wait. takes about 20 minutes once the cache is warm.

-This will install and configure all the servers, but not start dhcpd.
-(you don't want a 2nd primary dhcp server on your lan.)